About the project

 Second, the constitution must ensure compatibility with morality and international law.
 These two aspects are crucial to the legitimacy of a constitution.

 Third, there must be a constant, but not too harsh public debate among different institutions of the state about the interpretation of constitutional norms.
-In order to find out more about how these requirements function and about the barriers of identity building through constitutionalism, we will conduct comparative legal analysis and fieldwork in ten selected states from Europe (primarily, but not exclusively Central and Eastern Europe and the Western Balkans) and the Middle East and North Africa (MENA) region.
+In order to find out more about how these requirements function and about the barriers of identity building through constitutionalism, we will conduct comparative legal analysis and fieldwork in ten selected states from Europe (primarily, but not exclusively Central and Eastern Europe) and the Middle East and North Africa (MENA) region.

 Methodology